Dichobune: Skull

-In terms of cranial features, the Dichobuninae is diagnosed as having slightly elongated snouts.
-Several skull specimens of Dichobune that are known are assigned to D. leporina or D. cf. leporina.
+The Dichobuninae is diagnosed as having slightly elongated snouts.
+Several skulls of Dichobune that are known are assigned to D. leporina or D. cf. leporina.
 Dichobune is typically defined in part by several cranial traits, among them a somewhat elongated skull with a rounded neurocranium, large and semi-centred orbits, well-developed mastoid parts of the temporal bones, and unossified tympanic parts of the temporal bones.
 D. jehennei, the latest species of Dichobune, particularly stands out in its highly elongated snout, narrow and projecting occipital bone, ossified auditory bulla, and short ear canal.
 Despite being elongated, the skull of Dichobune is not also narrowed since its cerebral region is both swollen and globular.
 The squamous part of the occipital bone is lengthy and the sagittal crest is easily identifiable.
 The parietal bones are extensive in size, making up for nearly the entirety of the cerebral region's side walls and appearing swollen in their front areas then tightened in their back areas.
 The squamosal bone is also elongated, thus having a lengthy appearance on the upper skull.
 The skull's upper surface contains a squamosal-occipital suture.
 The frontal bone is both elongated and wide.
 The lacrimal bones within the orbits are extensive and have mostly triangular shapes.
 The nasal bones appear to be very narrow, occupying a considerable amount of space between the frontal bone and maxilla.